matplotlib/CZI_2024-06_mpl/proposal.md

 mailing list and community discussion forum (discourse), and in our social media.
 We hope that these practices will empower and encourage people from varied backgrounds and experiences to participate in Matplotlib.

+One of the proposed projects in the grant will increase diversity, equity and inclusion by correctly supporting widely used non-Latin scripts to allow users to work in their native language.